 Their sustainable winter gloves are ready for the harshest outdoor elements—combined with modern amenities like touchscreen-friendly fingertips.

-Whether you’re prepping for a stroll, snowball fight, or strenuous adventure, Patagonia has a pair of heavily insulated technical gloves that offers everything you need to enjoy the great outdoors, from heavy-duty sustainable men’s winter gloves to the casual Better Sweater™ convertible mittens.
+Whether you’re prepping for a stroll, snowball fight, or strenuous adventure, Patagonia has a pair of heavily insulated technical gloves that offers everything you need to enjoy the great outdoors, from heavy-duty sustainable men’s winter gloves to the casual everyday Better Sweater™ convertible mittens with finger flaps.

 Patagonia’s Ethical & Sustainability Practices